joomla-projects/joomla-cypress/README.md

 #### `createMenuItem`

 The command `createMenuItem` creates a new menu item in Joomla.

-TODO
+The parameter "language" is only used if the Joomla website multilingual (several languages are installed, these content languages are activated and the "System - Language filter" plugin is enabled).
+Otherwise, the language selection is hidden and ignored.
+For the language parameter the language name (e.g. "Japanese (Japan)") or the language tag (e.g. "ja-JP") can be used.
+Default is "All".

 ##### Usage